Brainicism/KMQ_Discord/docs/FAQ.md

 3. Guessing the original group name will be accepted for subunits. `NCT` will be accepted for `NCT 127`.

 ## The bot is lagging
-If this lasts for more than 5 minutes, let us know in the support server found in `,help`
+If this lasts for more than 5 minutes, let us know in the official KMQ server found in `,help`

 ## I have an amazing feature request
-Recommend it in the #suggestions channel in the support server found in `,help`
+Recommend it in the #suggestions channel in the official KMQ server found in `,help`